Leonardo8133/JungleDev/README.md

 ### Running the API

+#### Requirements

-> In order to run the API locally, you need [Docker](https://docs.docker.com) installed.
+• In order to run the API locally, you just need [Docker](https://docs.docker.com) installed.

+#### Starting the server

-> Once Docker is running, clone the repository, open a terminal and browse to the repository folder.
+> Once Docker is running, open a terminal and browse to the repository folder.

-> Browse to the "/ArticlesApi" folder and run the command ` docker compose up ` for build/start the database and start the server .
+> Browse to the "/ArticlesApi" folder and run the command: ` docker compose up ` for build/start the database and server .

+> If everything went fine, you should see This message: ` Your Server is Running `

-> Access the API in "http://127.0.0.1:8000/" url while the container is running.
+> Access the API in "http://127.0.0.1:8000/" url while the server is running.

 ### Notes for testing the API.